WASM, but paranoia-friendly

 If your project follows this philosophy, feel free to call it AWASM.

-There are also (optional) stubs.
-Stubs ensure non-wasm envs could run JS (or native WebCrypto) code instead of WASM.
+Optional stubs ensure non-wasm envs could run optimized JS (or even native WebCrypto) code instead of WASM.

 Performance: